ngjunsiang/laymansguide-src/season8/issue097/issue097.md

 What if a user needs access to some of these permissions (but not all)?
 Does that mean they need to become an Admin?

-Windows, and other OSes as well, usually has some way to give users limited permissions for some tasks.
+Windows, and other OSes as well, usually have some way to give users limited permissions for some tasks.
 Windows uses User Account Control, which pops up a dialog box to alert the user.
 If the user gives permission for the app to proceed, then it is able to do so.
 If it is running on a user account, it can only perform tasks that the user account is allowed to perform.
 Linux uses the concept of groups; for a user to have permission to access bluetooth, for example, the linux OS often requires the user to be added to the `bluetooth` group in the OS.

 **Issue summary:** A laptop app can do practically anything, if it is running through the Administrator/root account.
 Sandboxing is carried out through permission control.

-This is the reason why you should still buy a machine with a desktop operating system if you plan to be doing anything really productive; the sandboxing systems of web and mobile apps ultimately still impose a significant limit on what you can do with the device.
+This is the reason why you should still buy a machine with a desktop operating system if you plan to be doing anything really productive; the sandboxing systems of web and mobile apps ultimately still impose a significant limit what you can do with the device.
 This is intentional; it is done for your safety!
 But if you want your device to do more, you’ll often need to override these “safety limits”, and that is where desktop operating systems come in.

 ## What I’ll be covering next